-- a.
-Option 12.2a if it provides supporting documentation to verify that supplier contracts specify these requirements. - b.
-Option I2.2b if it describes how suppliers receive training on compliance with its RSL for packaging. - c.
-Option I2.2c if it provides supporting documentation to verify that the RSL for packaging is updated at least annually. - d.
-Option 12.2d if it provides a publicly available link to its RSL for packaging.
+- Option I2.2a if it provides supporting documentation to verify that supplier contracts specify these requirements. - Option 12.2b if it describes how suppliers receive training on compliance with its RSL for packaging. - Option 12.2c if it provides supporting documentation to verify that the RSL for packaging is updated at least annually. - Option I2.2d if it provides a publicly available link to its RSL for packaging.
 Note that if you also answer "yes" to Question D2, the link to your chemicals policy will be included in the public listing of your responses on the Chemical Footprint Project's website.

-QUESTION 13: DATA COLLECTION (5 points)
+Question I3: Data Collection (5 points)